kylegilman/video-embed-thumbnail-generator/readme.txt

 * Added Twitter and Facebook share buttons.
 * Significantly redesigned video sharing overlay appearance.
 * Moved download link to an icon overlay and stopped inserting unnecessary downloadlink attribute in shortcode for videos in the WordPress database.
-* Updated Video.js to version 5.5.3
 * Now showing paused video frame while switching resolutions instead of black frame or thumbnail.
 * Updated oEmbed system to work with new oEmbed features introduced in WordPress 4.4.
 * Revised Facebook Open Graph tags so they actually work on Facebook.
 * Changed in-browser base64 thumbnail encoding to JPG in order to reduce data transferred when saving.
 Should reduce 404 errors.
 * Improved user role security to prevent unauthorized users from modifying video settings or deleting encoded videos.
 * Now using Yoast SEO or All In One SEO Pack post descriptions for Schema.org description metadata, when available.
+* Fixed multiple multisite encoding queue bugs.
 * Fixed bug that broke FFMPEG sample encode output and video rotation when a watermark overlay was enabled.
 * Fixed bug that incorrectly interpreted FFMPEG output as an error when the last line came from the AAC encoder.
 * Fixed bug that didn't initialize the nativecontrolsfortouch plugin setting.